David Ames Film Award

 Miscellaneous: Please feel free to add any pertinent information to further clarify or support your proposal.
 For example, you may wish to include a casting plan or list of locations.

 Submit 3 copies of a 10-minute DVD containing samples of produced work.
 You may wish to include 10 minutes of a film by the director, or several shorter clips by the director, D.P.
 Production Designer, Sound Designer etc. – whatever is most useful in supporting your approach to production.
 DVDs that run longer than 10 minutes will be disqualified.

 Production teams will be disqualified if any material is missing from the packet.

 III.
 PRESENTATION CRITERIA

-All finalists will be required to pitch their proposed project and production materials to the Award Committee the week of TBD.
+All finalists will be required to pitch their proposed project and production materials to the Award Committee.

 Finalists will be notified of specific date, time, location and guidelines.

 The committee will choose one production team from among the finalists to be awarded up to $5,000 and given the green light to make their film.